peymanrasouli/CARE/README.md

 This repository contains the implementation source code of the following paper:

-Feasible Actionable Recourse through Sound Multi-objective Counter-factual Explanations
+Causality-preserved Actionable Recourse based on Sound Counterfactual Explanations

 # Setup
 1- Install the following package that contains GCC/g++ compilers and libraries: